vchain-us/docs/site/guide/quickhelp.md

 ![get started](./img/onboarding-completed.png)

-The dashboard homepage summarizes all key capabilities of CodeNotary.
+The dashboard homepage summarizes all key capabilities of Codenotary.
 From here you can download the command line (CLI) utility vcn for the various supported operating systems so that you can notarize and authenticate digital objects from command line or from scripts.
 The CLI can also be accessed later from the dashboard toolbar and also at [Github](https://github.com/vchain-us/vcn/releases).
-On this page, you have also the list of all available integrations for CodeNotary.
+On this page, you have also the list of all available integrations for Codenotary.
 Now, you can notarize files and digital objects directly from the homepage with a simple drag&drop of the file(s) in the "Notarize Files" square.

 ## Installing the Codenotary tools